Ken Pease

-Kenneth George Pease OBE (born August 5, 1943) is a British forensic psychologist and criminologist.
+Kenneth George Pease OBE (born 5 August 1943) is a British forensic psychologist and criminologist.
 He is a visiting professor at the Jill Dando Institute of Crime Science at University College London, a visiting professor at the University of Loughborough and an honorary visiting fellow at the Cathie Marsh Centre for Census and Survey Research at the University of Manchester.
 Previous positions he has held include Head of School of Sociology and Social Policy at the Ulster Polytechnic from 1981 to 1983, professor of criminology at the University of Huddersfield (where he founded the Applied Criminology Group in 1995), the University of Manchester (where he was appointed to a professorial chair in 1990), the head of the Home Office's Policing and Reducing Crime Unit from 1999 to 2000, advisor to the Home Office Crime Reduction Programme from 2000 to 2003, associate professor at the University of Saskatchewan and consultant criminologist at the Correctional Service of Canada, working in the maximum security Regional Psychiatric Centre (Prairies), Saskatoon.
 He has been described as a "leading British criminologist" by Zoe McKnight of Maclean's.

 Personal life

-Pease is married to Judith Anne "Judy" Parker, with whom he has two children - Nicholas John and Catherine Sally.
+Pease is married to Judith Anne "Judy" Parker, with whom he has two children – Nicholas John and Catherine Sally.

 Honors and awards

 Ken became a fellow of the British Psychological Society in 1980.
 In 1997, Pease was named an Officer of the Order of the British Empire (OBE) for "services to crime prevention".
 In 2013, Pease received a Lifetime Achievement Award from the Environmental Criminology Association.
 In 2014, he received a commendation from the Chief Constable of the West Yorkshire Police in recognition of his work on their Operation Optimal.
-A festschrift, titled Imagination for crime prevention: essays in honor of Ken Pease was published in the Crime Prevention Studies journal in 2007.
+A festschrift, titled Imagination for crime prevention: essays in honour of Ken Pease was published in the Crime Prevention Studies journal in 2007.